Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-and-redeeming-a-reward.md

 #### Credential Types
 The following credential types are available.

+Credential Type | Description
+-|-
+`barcodeNumber` | A numeric or alphanumeric string that provides a human readable version of the information embedded in a barcode.
+This is typically used in conjunction with the barcodeUrl credential.
+`barcodeUrl` | A URL for a barcode image.
+This is typically used in conjunction with the barcodeNumber credential.
+`bypassUrl` | A landing page URL that includes secondary credential information.
+This removes the need for the recipient to input secondary credentials on the landing page.
+`cardCode` | A numeric or alphanumeric string.
+`cardNumber` | A numeric or alphanumeric string.
+`cvc2` | A 3-digit numeric code used as a secondary credential for financial products.
+`eventNumber` | A secondary credential that is numeric or alphanumeric string.
+`expirationDate` | A date after which the issued reward will no longer be redeemable.
+`pin` | Personal Identification Number.
+A secondary credential that is a numeric or alphanumeric string.
+`redemptionUrl` | A landing page URL where reward credentials and redemption information are typically presented.
+The landing page may or may not require the recipient to enter one or more secondary credentials to `complete the reward redemption process.
+`secretCode` | A secondary credential that is numeric or alphanumeric string.

 ## Steps to Redeem a Reward
 The act of claiming and redeeming a reward ensures the reward is paid for and ready for redemption.
 The redeem response will include the appropriate details needed to allow your customer to redeem their selected reward with the reward provider. ie. Amazon, etc.